 Information from oxycodone tablets indicate that patients with renal impairment (defined as a creatinine clearance <60 mL/min) had higher plasma concentrations of oxycodone than subjects with normal renal function.
-Use a conservative approach to dose initiation in patients with renal impairment, monitor patients closely and adjust the dose based on clinical response 9 DRUG ABUSE AND DEPENDENCE
+Use a conservative approach to dose initiation in patients with renal impairment, monitor patients closely and adjust the dose based on clinical response.

+9 DRUG ABUSE AND DEPENDENCE

-9.1 Controlled Substance Oxycodone hydrochloride is a mu-agonist opioid and is a Schedule II controlled substance.
+Oxycodone hydrochloride, like other opioids and is a Schedule II controlled substance.
 Oxycodone hydrochloride, like other opioids used in analgesia, can be abused and is subject to criminal diversion.
-9.2 Abuse

-Drug addiction is characterized by compulsive use, use for non-medical purposes, and continued use despite harm or risk of harm.
-Drug addiction is a treatable disease, utilizing a multi-disciplinary approach, but relapse is common.
+9.2 Abuse Drug addiction is characterized by compulsive use, use for non-medical purposes, and continued use despite harm or risk of harm.
+Drug addiction is a treatable disease, utilizing a

 "Drug-seeking" behavior is very common in addicts and drug abusers.
-Drug seeking factics Englescenting reliation is very common in aducts and durg aducts.
-Durg seeking aducts include emergency calls or visits near the end of office hours, refusal to undergo appropriate examination, testing or referral, repeated "loss" of prescriptions, tampering with prescriptions and reluctance to provide prior medical records or contact information for other treating physician(s).
-"Dector shopping" to obtain additional prescriptions is common among drug abusers and people suffering from untreated addiction.
+Drug seeking tactics include emergency calls or visits near the end of office hours, refusal to undergo appropriate examination, testing or referral, repeated "loss" of prescriptions, tampering with prescriptions and reluctance to provide prior medical records or contact information for other treating physician(s).
+"Doctor shopping" to obtain additional prescriptions is common among drug abusers and people suffering from untreated addiction.

-Abuse and addiction are separate and distinct from physical dependence and tolerance Physicians should be aware that addiction may not be accompanied by concurrent tolerance and symptoms of physical dependence.
+Abuse and addiction are separate and distinct from physical dependence and tolerance.
+Physicians should be aware that addiction may not be accompanied by concurrent tolerance and symptoms of physical dependence.
 The converse is also true.
-In addition, abuse of opioids can occur in the absence of true addiction and is characterized by misuse for nonmedical purposes, often in combination with other psychoactive substances.
-Careful record-keeping of prescribing information, including quantity, frequency, and renewal requests is advised.
+In addition, abuse of opioids can occur in the system dependence: The converse is also true.
+In addition, abuse of options can only the of true addiction and is characterized by misuse for nonmedical purposes, bination with other psychoactive substances.
+Careful record-keeping of pr information, including quantity, frequency, and renewal requests is strongly advised

-Oxycodone hydrochloride is intended for oral use only.
+Oxycodone Hydrochloride is intended for oral use only.
 Abuse of oxycodone hydrochloride poses a risk of overdose and death.
+The risk is increased with concurren injuriorinoriue poses a risk, or overtuose and ucatii.
 The risk is increased with concurrent abuse of alcohol and other substances.
 Parenteral drug abuse is commonly associated with transmission of infectious diseases such as hepatitis and HIV.

-Proper assessment of the patient, proper prescribing practices, periodic re-evaluation of therapy and proper dispensing and storage are appropriate measures that help to limit abuse of opioid
+Proper assessment of the patient, proper prescribing practices, periodic re-evaluation of therapy, and proper dispensing and storage are appropriate measures that help to limit abuse of opioid drugs.
 Infants born to mothers physically dependent on opioids will also be physically dependent and may exhibit respiratory difficulties and withdrawal symptoms.
-[See USE IN SPECIFIC POPULATIONS (8.2)] 9.3 Dependence
+[See USE IN SPECIFIC POPULATIONS (8.2)]

+9.3 Dependence

-Tolerance is the need for increasing doses of opioids to maintain a defined effect such as analgesia (in the absence of disease progression or other external factors).
-Physical dependence is manifested by withdrawal symptoms after abrupt discontinuation of a drug or upon administration of an antagonist.
-Physical dependence and tolerance are not unus upon administration of an anagonist, rhysical dependence and obtained are not unusual during chronic opioid herapy.
-The opioid abstinence or withdrawal syndrome is characterized by some or all of the following: restlessness, lacrimation, rhinorrhea, yawning, perspiration, chills, myalgia, and protocol and the symptoms also may develop, including pritability, anxiety, backache, joint pain, weakness, abdominal cramps, insomnia, nausea, anorexia, vomiting, diarrhea, or increased blood pressure, respiratory rate, or heart rate.
+ce is the need for increasing doses of opioids to maintain a defined effect such as analgesia Toterance is une need tot increasing doses of options to mannian a definite effect of the dependence is manifested by withdrawal symptoms after abrupt discontinuation of a drug or upon administration of a antagonist.
+Physical dependence and tolerance are not unusual during chronic opioid therapy.

+The opioid abstinence or withdrawal syndrome is characterized by some or all of the following The opinor austinetee or witnesses, sacrimation, rhinorrhea, yawning, perspiration, chills, myalgia, and mydriasis.
+Other symptoms also may develop, including irritability, anxiety, backache, joint pain, weakness, abdominal cramps, insomnia, nausea, anorexia, vomiting, diarrhea, or increased blood pressure, respiratory rate, or heart rate.

-ADMINISTRATION (2.5)]
+In general, taper opioids rather than abruptly discontinue, [See DOSAGE AND ADMINISTRATION (2.5)]